kieranknowles1/WebIntegrationAssignment/tasks.md

 to meet any of these essential requirements your marks for part 1 are unlikely to exceed 40% and may be zero.

-- [ ] The web API must be deployed on the nuwebspace webserver.
+- [ ] The web API must be deployed on the nuwebspace web server.
 - [ ] The web API must be implemented using object-oriented PHP and must not use a third-party framework or library except the JWT library specified for task 1.
 2.
 - [ ] The coursework must use the _chi2023.sqlite_ database provided and must not modify this.
 The